vassiliphilippov/erct-papers/README.md

 Todo:
 - DONE Add parameter: link to PDF
-- Fix circle - to make it dynamic
+- DONE Fix circle - to make it dynamic
 - Fix footer
 - Check each YAML with Deep Research
 - DONE Add date when ERCT analysys is done to each document and use this date in html